mrwatson-de/fmCheckMate-XSLT/README.md

 Simply:

+1. Get hold of the latest fmCheckMate XSLT library:
+   - either use the copy in the latest fmWorkMate Bundle (from the [fmworkmate downloads page][])
+   - or download the latest version from the [fmCheckMate-XSLT GitHub repository][]
+     - (in which case you need to unpack it and rename the folder simply to fmCheckMate)
-1. Copy the fmCheckMate folder to your Documents folder.
+2. Copy the fmCheckMate folder to your Documents folder.

 That's it!